KevnBlack/CS-320-Course-Project/README.md

 One representative needs to submit:
   - SRS document in PDF format.
   - The git log of the team work.
 This can be a screenshot of the commits on GitHub.
 Please make sure that each commit has a meaningful description.

+## Software Design (Milestone 2) (IN PROGRESS)
+  Software design is a process by which the software requirements are translated into a representation of software components, interfaces, and data necessary for the implementation phase.
+The Software Design Document (SDD) shows how the software system will be structured to satisfy the requirements.
+It is the primary reference for code development, therefore, it must contain all the information required by a programmer to write code.
+In this phase, you will design the system structure and behavior using the following UML diagrams:
+  - Activity Diagrams: Revisit the use case diagram(s) you included in the SRS.
+Design an activity diagram for each scenario.
+Note that you do not need to design an activity diagram for every use case/scenario, i.e., you can ignore the use cases which are easy to implement, and only include activity diagrams for the more complex ones.
+To achieve better traceability and easier validation at later stage of the project, you should reference your SRS when possible, e.g. Activity Diagram 2 models Use Case 5.
+This enables traceability.
+Also, you should use the "swimlane" type of activity diagrams
+  - Structural Modeling: Design a class diagram for the system.
+You may consider to break the diagram into several smaller ones if necessary.
+In your class diagram(s), you should include the main attributes and operations (methods) for each class.
+Note that even if you are not going to write actual "classes" in your code, you still can create the class diagram.
+In this case, each class will be a module in your implementation.
+  - Behavior Modeling: Depending on the type of your system, you may design either sequence diagrams or state diagrams.
+Specifically, sequence diagrams are suitable for data-driven systems, and state diagrams are good for event-driven systems.
+Note that it is also possible to have both, because it might be possible that certain functionalities of your system is event-driven, but others are data-driven.

+## Milestone 2 Submission (Due 10/21/2018 at 11:59pm, 20% of the final grade)
+One representative needs to submit:
+  - Design document in PDF format.
+  - A text file which contains the link to the GitHub page of your project.